Sylvexia/personal_research/10-22 Slide.md

 ---

-# Agenda
-1. Introduction
-2. Code Examples
-3. Key Concepts
-4. Summary
+# Summary
+1. Successfully modify the `KrnlGlobalOp` type and value.

 ---